yebarryallen/Jinquanye-academic-website/content/authors/admin/_index.md

 <!--EndFragment-->

 <!--StartFragment-->
+My research in computational social science integrates environmental economics, behavioral analysis, and sustainability studies to understand and accelerate sustainable transitions at both individual and corporate levels.
+I combine machine learning and causal inference methods to uncover the mechanisms driving climate-related behaviors and to design data-driven interventions that promote systemic change.
 Developed Python packages during the research on greenwashing behavior, carbon accounting, and meta-analysis:

 * 📦️[LLMscreen](https://github.com/yebarryallen/LLMscreen): For systematic review screening of scientific texts